-A146.
-Part of the auditor's audit evidence obtained related to accounting estimates, as required by AU-C section 580, Written Representation, includes obtaining representations from management about whether management believes the methods, significant assumptions, and the data used in making the accounting estimates and the related disclosures are appropriate to achieve recognition, measurement, or disclosure that is in accordance with the applicable financial reporting framework.
+A145.
+Part of the auditor's audit evidence related to accounting estimates, as required by AU-C section 580, Written Representations, includes representations obtained from management about whether management believes the methods, significant assumptions, and the data used in making the accounting estimates and the related disclosures are appropriate to achieve recognition, measurement, or disclosure that is in accordance with the applicable financial reporting framework.